jacobbria/self-host/sysadmin/Active-Directory.md

 <summary><strong>Installation</strong></summary

-Installation of the Windows Server 2022 and Windows 11 ISO were trivial and comparable to Proxmox and Ubuntu.
+</br>Installation of the Windows Server 2022 and Windows 11 ISO were trivial and comparable to Proxmox and Ubuntu.
 One interesting hurdle I found was both ISO's would allow me to use my installation media/DVD if Secure Boot was enabled.
 I was suprised, as Ubuntu simply required changing the Seucre Boot from Windows to Microsoft EUFI Cert.
 Authority.
 Even [Microsofts documentation](https://learn.microsoft.com/en-us/windows-server/virtualization/hyper-v/generation-2-virtual-machine-security-features) states it should be compatible.

 <div align="Center">